fixdauto/webpacker-svelte/README.md

 To work on this gem locally, may want to clone and setup [the example application](https://github.com/will-wow/contacts).

-Then you need to change the example app Gemfile to point to your local repository and run bundle afterwise:
+Then you need to change the example app Gemfile to point to your local repository and run bundle afterwards:

 ```ruby
 gem 'webpacker-svelte', path: '~/code/webpacker-svelte/'